 Checking the fruit and vegetable storage chart, you’ll see that most store best with fairly high humidity.
 If you have a dirt or gravel floor in your root cellar, you’re in luck, because the natural ground moisture will help keep your produce damp.

 Produce will give off some moisture on its own, but if you note that your produce is shriveling, your root cellar is probably too dry.
 Take a tip from the grocery stores, and try a little misting action with a spray bottle.
 Avoid getting any area too wet, as that can lead to standing water and potential mold growth.

 In dry environments a shallow pan, a tray, or a shallow bucket of water can increase humidity.
 Be careful with this option, as it can attract pests or result in bacteria or mold growth.

 Root Cellar Shelving

-Shelving should allow airflow and add storage.
+Shelving should allow airflow and add storage area.
 Keep a gap between the shelving or storage bins and wall to encourage air flow.
-Remember to check the chart and keep produce that likes cooler temps lower and food that like warmer temps higher.
+Remember to check the Fruit & Vegetable Storage Chart and keep produce that likes cooler temps lower and food that like warmer temps higher.

 Recommended Root Cellar Books